jpaine/yt-anchor-action/README.md

         ```bash
           ./scripts/cron-it.sh
         ```
     2. The job runs every Thursday at 12 pm your machine's local time, the machine needs to be powered on at this hour.
-To change this see next section.
+To change the timings see next section.

 #### Edit Cron Job Timing